 where

 denotes the expectation value over the normalized probability distribution $p(x)$.

-\textbf{Generative adversarial network (GAN)}~\cite{2014arXiv1406.2661G} also belongs to latent variable generative model, and introduces an adversarial training strategy to optimize the generator together with a discriminator (later soon will be explained).
-Basically the GAN framework contains two non-linear differentiable function, both of which being represented by adaptive neural networks.
-The first is the generator $G$, which maps random latent variable $z$ from a prior distribution $p(z)$ (usually multivariate uniform or Gaussian) to the target data space, $\tilde{x}=G(z)$, which induces an implicit synthetic distribution $p_G(x)$ that per training to be pushed to the target distribution $p_{true}(x)$.
-The second one is named as the discriminator $D(x)$ with a single scalar output for each data (faked or real) sample, that tries to distinguish between real data $x$ and generated data $\hat{x}$ by training to output $D(x)=1$ and $D(\tilde{x})=0$.
-These two networks will be trained in turn to improve their respective abilities going against each other, hence mimicking a two-player min-max game (also called zero-sum game) where their corresponding loss function sum to zero, $\mathcal{L}_G + \mathcal{L}_D =0$.
-Upon optimization the respective parameters $\theta_G$ and $\theta_D$ in the GAN will converge to the \textit{Nash equilibrium} state,
+\textbf{Generative adversarial network (GAN)}~\cite{2014arXiv1406.2661G} is also a latent variable generative model, and introduces an adversarial training strategy to optimize the generator together with a discriminator (to be explained later).
+Basically, the GAN framework contains two non-linear differentiable functions, both represented by adaptive neural networks (see Fig.\ref{fig:gan}).
+The first is the generator $G$, which maps a random latent variable $z$ from a prior distribution $p(z)$ (usually multivariate uniform or Gaussian) to the target data space, $\tilde{x}=G(z)$, which induces an implicit synthetic distribution $p_G(x)$, which per training is to be pushed to the target distribution $p_{true}(x)$.
+The second one is called a discriminator $D(x)$ with a single scalar output for each data sample (fake or real), which tries to discriminate between real data $x$ and generated data $\hat{x}$ by training to output $D(x)=1$ and $D(\tilde{x})=0$.
+These two networks are trained in turn to improve their respective abilities against each other, mimicking a two-player min-max game (also called a zero-sum game) where their respective loss functions sum to zero, $\mathcal{L}_G + \mathcal{L}_D =0$.
+After optimization, the respective parameters $\theta_G$ and $\theta_D$ in the GAN will converge to the \textit{Nash equilibrium} state,

 where the generator excels in synthesizing samples that the discriminator cannot differentiate anymore from real ones, therefore the data distribution has been captured by the generator after training.
 The original GAN uses the loss function